Iron Monger: Obadiah Stane

 Looking through Stark Enterprises' records, Stane discovers Stark's notes on Iron Man's armor.
-The notes are incomplete and highly advanced, but Stane assigns a team of scientists to decipher; they eventually create the Iron Monger armor which is "far superior to Stark's Iron Man armor" according to Stane.
-He even considers selling the suit to the highest bidder or creating an army of Iron Mongers, using them to "take over any country he wanted".
+The notes are highly advanced but incomplete, so Stane assigns a team of scientists to decipher them.
+They eventually create the Iron Monger armor, which Stane considers "far superior to Stark's Iron Man armor".

-Stane assigns the Termite to sabotage another business rival.
-He also forms an alliance with Madame Masque.

-While living on the streets, Stark befriends pregnant homeless woman Gertl Anders who dies in childbirth, promising to protect the child which helps Stark overcome alcoholism to eventually confront Stane.
-Stark recovers, joining Rhodes and the Erwin twins (Morley and Clytemnestra) in starting a new company in Silicon Valley, which is then dubbed Circuits Maximus.
-Stark builds a new prototype armor, resembling his original gray suit, to test new designs; Stark ends up using the armor to stop the out-of-control Rhodes, and then to assist the West Coast Avengers against Doctor Demonicus, while using the Avengers' facilities to construct the advanced Silver Centurion armor.
+While living on the streets, Stark befriends pregnant homeless woman Gertl Anders, who dies in childbirth.
+He promises to protect Anders's child and later overcomes his alcoholism.
+Stark joins Rhodes and the Erwin twins (Morley and Clytemnestra) in starting a new company in Silicon Valley, which is dubbed Circuits Maximus.
+Stark builds a new prototype armor resembling his original gray suit to test new designs.

-Realizing that Stark is once again a potential threat, Stane orders Bethany Cabe's abduction, and plans an attack to take out Iron Man whom Stane believes is currently either Rhodes or one of the Erwins.
-He sends an attack drone known as the Circuits Breaker to destroy Iron Man which both Rhodes and Stark are able to defeat.
-Stane further plots against Stark by switching the minds of Madame Masque and Cabe, and by abducting Stark's old friends (Happy Hogan, Pepper Potts and Bambi Arbogast).
-Stane eventually detonates a bomb planted inside the Circuits Maximus dome, killing Morley while wounding Rhodes and Clytemnestra.
+Realizing that Stark is once again a potential threat, Stane orders the abduction of Bethany Cabe, and plans an attack to take out Iron Man.
+He sends an attack drone known as the Circuits Breaker to destroy Iron Man, which Rhodes and Stark are able to defeat.
+Stane further plots against Stark by switching the minds of Cabe and Madame Masque, and by abducting Stark's old friends (Happy Hogan, Pepper Potts and Bambi Arbogast).
+Stane eventually detonates a bomb planted inside the Circuits Maximus dome, killing Morley and wounding Rhodes and Clytemnestra.